 (three class hours x three extra outside hours=nine outside work and study hours)

 - You can improve your grades with perfect attendance and extra credit

 - Your grade is the result of your performance on tests and papers

 - Extra credit and retests are minimal, if allowed

 - You are responsible for getting to and from campus.
 Make sure that you have reliable transportation and budget for gas money.

 - College classes are more difficult, and the grades you earn in those classes count toward graduation.
-How might this effect your GPA and class rank?
+How might this effect your high school GPA, class rank and college start?